SaraElwatany/Hilal-A-Skin-Burn-Severity-Assessment-Mobile-Application-Deployed-Version/README.md

 ## How To Use
 1- Clone the repository

-2- Install the required Packages present in the requirements.txt file
+2- Install the required Packages present in the "gp_app/requirements.txt" file.

 3- Update the URLs present in the apis file present in to your desired URLs